finos/FDC3/docs/context/ref/Nothing.md

     interface without a contact selected).
   - Resetting context on a channel (e.g. when context is used to set a filter in other applications a null context might release the filter).
-- An explicit representation of a Null context allows apps to declare support for a lack of context, for example in their Intent metadata in an app directory.
+- An explicit representation of a Null or empty context allows apps to declare support for a lack of context, for example in their Intent metadata in an app directory.

 ## Type